Caesar salad lovers rejoice!

 - Romaine leaves (I used 6 Little Gem Lettuce variety left whole)

-- *Note: I used Canyon Bakehouse White Sandwich bread and Little Northern Bakehouse Millet and Chia Loaf bread - this brand does not contain egg.
+- *Note: I used Canyon Bakehouse White Sandwich bread here.
+For an egg-free salad, try Little Northern Bakehouse Millet and Chia Loaf bread or your favorite GFDF egg-free bread.

 - For the dressing:

 - Add all the dressing ingredients into a blender or mini food processor and blend until smooth.
-Use about half for the salad.
+Use about half of the salad.
 Transfer remaining into a jar for another time.

 - Place the chopped or whole leaf lettuce leaves in a large enough bowl to easily mix in the dressing.